hustcer/nushell.github.io/.ebook-pub/commands/help.md

 ## Parameters

 - `...rest`: The name of command, alias or module to get help on.
-- `--find {string}`: string to find in command names, usage, and search terms
+- `--find {string}`: string to find in command names, descriptions, and search terms

 ## Input/output types: